Renwick-Tyryshkin-Lab/RNA-ML-Sample-Hierarchical-Classification/README.md

 **Note:** The example in this protocol uses miRNA expression data from different neuroendocrine neoplasms.
 This data is available in the `Supplementary Materials` of this protocol.
 The complete analysis is available at [Nanayakkara et al.,2020](https://academic.oup.com/narcancer/article/2/3/zcaa009/5867117)

 ### Hardware requirements
-- Computer with internet access and `>=` 4 GB of RAM.
-This protocol was developed on Mac OS 10.14.6 with 8 GB of RAM, 2 cores and Windows 11 with 32 GB of RAM, 8 cores.
+- Computer with internet access and &ge; 4 GB of RAM.

+**Note:** This protocol was developed on Mac OS 10.14.6 with 8 GB of RAM, 2 cores and Windows 11 with 32 GB of RAM, 8 cores.
 In addition, the protocol was tested on both Mac and Windows operating systems with a range of specifications.
+Some of the time estimates may vary based on the hardware specifications.

 ## MFeaST usage

+Rank molecules with the strongest

 ## Troubleshooting